 Published June 14, 2018

 Night has fallen in McAllen, Texas, a bordertown of about 130,000 people, flanked by the Rio Grande River.
 A Honduran asylum seeker — all of 2 years old and dressed in a bright pink sweater — cries as her mother is searched by U.S. Border Patrol agents.
-The next stop on their arduous journey — one that began one month and some 1,500 miles earlier — will be a U.S. Customs and Border Protection processing center where they will be forcibly separated in keeping with President Trump's new zero-tolerance immigration policy.
+The next stop on their arduous journey — one that began one month and some 1,500 miles earlier — will be a U.S. Customs and Border Protection processing center.

-"As a father myself, it was very difficult for me to see these families detained, knowing that they would soon be split up," Moore tells FOTO of his recent ride-along with the Border Patrol, documented here.
-"I could see on their faces that they had no idea what was about to happen."
+"As a father myself, it was very difficult for me to see these families detained, knowing that they could soon be split up," Moore tells FOTO of his recent ride-along with the Border Patrol, documented here.
+"I could see on their faces that they had no idea what could possibly happen."

 During the course of his June 12th visit, Moore photographed everything from asylum-seekers rafting over the border from Mexico to agents chasing immigrants through sugar cane fields.
 Here, he tells FOTO what he saw on the ground.

 John Moore/Getty ImagesZERO-TOLERANCE POLICYOn April 6, Attorney General Jeff Sessions announced a new policy for an "escalated effort to prosecute those who choose to illegally cross our border."
 He also directed federal prosecutors to prioritize immigration cases.
 And though the policy does not explicitly call for the separation of parent and child, in practice, it does precisely that: While parents are taken to be prosecuted, their children are left with a sponsor or shelter.
 "I doubt many of these families knew about the Trump administration's recent policy on separating parents from children at the border," Moore tells FOTO.